• Skip to primary navigation

 Blisslets

 Blisslets nausea relief bands are the stylish acupressure bands I wish I had known about when I first started to experience motion sickness and nausea from vestibular migraine and dysautonomia.
 I always disliked the 'medical' looking ones I had from the pharmacy and felt awkward wearing them.
-Acupressure works through placing pressure on the P6 point and has been used for centuries to help with nausea.
+Acupressure works through placing pressure on the P6 point on the wrist and other points on the body.

 The Blisslets bands will look cute with any outfit.
 There are lots of colours and styles to choose from, with leather bands and fabric ones too.
 So you can match your bracelet to all of your outfits!